 It's well suited to a weekend break, and staff will anticipate your every need: booking taxis, suggesting restaurants, and sharing insider tips on their favourite haunts.
 A spiral staircase topped by a magnificent glass dome sweeps up to 6 light-filled bedrooms, all with a funky blend of vintage 60s furniture, Portuguese linens and clawfoot tubs, and many with balconies that catch the sun.
-A seventh waits in the garden.
+A seventh bedroom waits in the Garden Pavillion.
 As for the food - much of it organic, some of it home-grown - it’s a delicious surprise from lazy brunch to informal dinner.
 We loved it as much as the vibrant city in which it sits, and we can’t wait to return.

 - An impeccable renovation of a traditional townhouse, with original architecture alongside contemporary design